Transport in Vietnam: Metro

 The two biggest cities in Vietnam have operating metro systems.
-After years of delays, the Hanoi metro system began operations on November 6, 2021, with line 2A.
-This was followed by the partial opening of Hanoi Metro Line 3 on August 8, 2024.
-On December 22, 2024, Line 1 of the HCMC Metro opened to service, which also saw the opening of the country's first underground stations.
+After years of delays, the Hanoi Metro system began operations on November 6, 2021, with Line 2A.
+This was followed by the partial opening of Line 3 on August 8, 2024.
+On December 22, 2024, Line 1 of the Ho Chi Minh City Metro opened to service, which also saw the opening of the country's first underground stations.

 Pipelines

 In April 1995, a 125-kilometer natural gas pipeline connecting Bach Ho with a power plant near Vũng Tàu went into operation.
 With the subsequent addition of compressors, the volume pumped rose to more than 1 billion cubic meters per year.
 In 2005 a 399-kilometer underwater pipeline, the world's longest, began to carry natural gas onshore from the Nam Côn Sơn basin.
 The pipeline's anticipated capacity is 2 billion cubic meters per year, while the basin has an estimated 59 billion cubic meters of natural gas reserves.
 Vietnam has 28 km of condensate pipeline, 10 km of condensate/gas pipeline, 216 of natural gas line, and 206 km of pipeline for refined products.